maryammsd/Mole/README.md

 01-05 23:53:25.748  4858  4858 E ACRA    : 	at android.app.ActivityThread.main(ActivityThread.java:6119)
 01-05 23:53:25.748  4858  4858 E ACRA    : 	at java.lang.reflect.Method.invoke(Native Method)
 ````

-Apart from this file, each fuzzing tool collects information about the generated input events and models they construct (statically or dynamically).
+### Is Crash Reproduced?

-Once the fuzzing is finished, the script `scripts/check.sh` can be used to search for a crash in the collected files.
+Once the fuzzing is finished, you can use the script `scripts/check.sh` to search for a crash in the collected files.
 This script accepts the directory path where the folders of fuzzing outputs are stored.
 ````
-check.sh <target-directory>
+check.sh `/home/output/`
 ````
-where `target-directory` consists of the directories of the results of fuzzing tools.
-By running this script, you can find the log of executed callbacks by fuzzing tools in `found.log` file under the directory for each crash.
+where `/home/output/` consists of the directories of the results of the fuzzing tool.
+By running this script, you get the crash reproduction time and the following output files if the crash is reproduced:
-The log files of the fuzzing tools used in our research (Monkey, Ape, Stoat, and FastBot2) are all available in this [link](https://hkustconnect-my.sharepoint.com/:u:/g/personal/mamt_connect_ust_hk/EcaM0uwNAjRNtKaLtpFjnfYBkfwTmy_vVWtYNpp0AnvNFA?e=9SDDAF).
-These files contain information about the events generated in the fuzzing process for different runs in our evaluation phase.
-Please note that to be able to interpret these log files, you can refer to the corresponding tools papers.
+- `found.log` having the trace of all the callbacks before the occurrence of the crash.
+- `irrelevant.txt` containing the trace of irrelevant callbacks before the occurrence of the crash.
+- `necessary.txt` consisting of the trace of necessary callbacks before the occurrence of the crash.

+We have made available all the log files of our evaluation in this [link](https://hkustconnect-my.sharepoint.com/:u:/g/personal/mamt_connect_ust_hk/EcaM0uwNAjRNtKaLtpFjnfYBiUym7EUaL_0aC20mj9dcyA?e=OSgDQT), which is around 280 GB after decompressing the zip file.

+### Event Generated and GUI Models Constructed by Fuzzing Tools
+In addition to `logcat.log`, each fuzzing tool collects information about the generated input events and models it constructs (statically or dynamically).
+For instance, Monkey logs the coordination, generating an event with the event type in `monkey.log` for each app.
+For other fuzzing tools, please get more information from their repositories or websites available at [Ape](https://github.com/tianxiaogu/ape), [Stoat](https://tingsu.github.io/files/stoat.html), and [FastBot2](https://github.com/bytedance/Fastbot_Android).